King Tide Mussels in White Wine

 Winter king tides are an easy excuse to get outside and look around.
-A low in the mid afternoon opens up the reef for a short window and makes mussels accessible by hand.
+A low in the mid-afternoon opens up the reef for a short window and makes mussels accessible by hand.
 I met up with a few friends, grabbed buckets and gloves, and headed out knowing we only had so much time before the sun dropped.

 The tide had pulled far enough to expose the rocks and tidepools.
 We moved carefully across the reef, focusing on medium sized shells.
 They are more tender and cook better than the big ones.
 Exploring the tidepools along the way—crabs, starfish, fish, and the occasional octopus—made for a solid evening.